 The Lake Oswego Chamber of Commerce supports your business through Education, Community Partnerships, Advocacy, and Networking.

-On the important issues that businesses face today to success tips and business operations through our monthly FORGE Lunch programs, our quarterly Kruse Way Economic Forums, and Leadership Lake Oswego, our premier program that prepares future business-friendly leaders.
+Our monthly FORGE Lunch programs and quarterly Kruse Way Economic Forums provide information on the important issues that businesses face today, pass on success tips and “best practice” business operations.
+Leadership Lake Oswego is our premier program that prepares future business-friendly leaders.

-Through our Business Directory, website, press releases, partner-links and e-mails!
-Add to this our links from partners like the city and the Lake Oswego Reviews’ community website, together receiving over 18,000 visits/monthly from people in Lake Oswego looking for goods and services.
+Spreading the word about our businesses through our Business Directory, website, press releases, partner-links and e-mails!
+Add to this our links from partners like the city and the Lake Oswego Review’s community website, together receiving over 18,000 visits/monthly from people in Lake Oswego looking for goods and services.
 See what our Chamber and members are doing to promote business in Lake Oswego and beyond at www.lake-oswego.com/ and http://publications.pmgnews.com/fpubs/explore-lake-oswego-2014 .
 Over 10,000 copies of our Membership Directory are distributed by mail and from the Chamber office beginning in February of each year.

 For our businesses at the City, County and State level for the important issues that affect our business community.
-The City now looks to us for the business voice and through our new survey tool we can tell them what you want them to know.
+The City now looks to us as the “voice of business” and through our new survey tool we can tell them what you want them to know.

 In addition, there are a host of Chamber events, committees and task forces throughout the year that offer members a chance to make new contacts and friends, positioning their business to be the first choice for a customer’s needs.
-Other networking and visibility events include our annual Golf Challenge, Community Leaders Breakfast, Annual Community Awards Dinner and Auction, Business After Hours and the Community Tree Lighting event.
+Other networking and visibility events include our annual Downtown Wine Walk, Community Leaders Breakfast, Annual Community Awards Dinner and Auction, Business After Hours and the Community Tree Lighting event.

-Even if your business does little or no business in the community, our efforts still provide you with value in government advocacy and quality of life issues.
+Even if you do little or no business directly in the community, our efforts still provide you with value in government advocacy and quality of life issues.
 From the beautification of the Village Flower Basket program to creating better employees and new leaders through our Leadership Lake Oswego program, the Chamber works to keep our community strong.